Apr 05, 2022

-Git is one of the most popular versions control system.
-You can manage your software code by monitoring changes, reverting back to previous versions of your code or create new branches for alternative code that you will be able to merge with your main code later on.
-This guide will help you install Git on Ubuntu 14.04.
+Git can be considered the most popular version control system to date.
+With it, you can manage your software code by monitoring changes, reverting back to previous versions of your code, or creating new branches for alternative code.

 sudo apt-get update

-Note that version in the repositories might not be the newest one, you can check available versions with:
+- Note that the version in the repositories might not be the newest one.
+You can check the available versions with:

 apt-cache policy git

 git: Installed: (none) Candidate: 1:2.17.1-1ubuntu0.4 Version table: 1:2.17.1-1ubuntu0.4 500 500 http://archive.ubuntu.com/ubuntu bionic-updates/main amd64 Packages 500 http://security.ubuntu.com/ubuntu bionic-security/main amd64 Packages 1:2.17.0-1ubuntu1 500 500 http://archive.ubuntu.com/ubuntu bionic/main amd64 Packages

 - There are two available versions – 1:2.17.1-1ubuntu0.4 500 and 1:2.17.0-1ubuntu1 500.
 The candidate version shows which version would be installed.
 To install Git, simply run:

 sudo apt-get install git

 When the script asks for permission to install Git, press Y.